Article Badge Image

 One of the best-known advantages of online banks is their interest rates.

-Online savings accounts can pay 10 to 100 times the interest that brick and mortar banks are able to.
+Online savings accounts can pay 10 to 100 times the interest that brick-and-mortar banks can.

-There’s one reason for this huge difference in interest rates: costs.
+There’s one reason for this vast difference in interest rates: costs.

 Online banks are much cheaper to run than traditional banks.
-They don’t have to worry about paying for an ATM network or bank branches, hiring tellers, paying for security, and the like.
+They don’t have to worry about paying for an ATM network or bank branches, hiring tellers, paying for security, etc.

 Instead: